hyperjumptech/monika/docs/src/pages/guides/status-notification.md

 status-notification "1-5 * * * *"
 ```

-Notifies every range from minutes 1 to 5.
+Notifies with the range of minute 1 to 5.

 ```bash
 status-notification "*/2 * * * *"